 Because the majority of tribal land for each of these tribes is located in the northern part of the district, the Green Bay branch office has primary responsibility for handling matters that arise in Indian Country.
-The Green Bay branch office is staffed by three Assistant United States Attorneys, one of whom is the primary Tribal Liaison.
+The Green Bay branch office is staffed by five Assistant United States Attorneys, one of whom is the primary Tribal Liaison.
 The Green Bay office also includes a Victim/Witness Assistant and a legal assistant whose duties include working with Indian Country matters.

 COORDINATED EFFORTS TO INVESTIGATE AND PROSECUTE CRIME IN INDIAN COUNTRY

 The United States Attorney’s Office was instrumental in creating the highly successful Menominee Tribal Multi-Disciplinary Team, which consists of representatives of Tribal, Federal and local agencies working together to promote coordination and cooperation in the investigation, prosecution and treatment of physical and sexual child abuse and criminal neglect cases on the Menominee Indian Reservation.